Cerasys/resume-interview-questions/README.md

 ### Server

-1. Navigate to the server directory using `cd backend` 2a.
-Create a virtual environment on Mac and activate it using `python3 -m venv venv` and `source venv/bin/activate` 2b.
-Create a virtual environment on Windows and activate it using `python -m venv venv` and `./venv/Scripts/activate`
+1. Navigate to the server directory using `cd backend`
+2. Create a virtual environment on Mac and activate it using `python3 -m venv venv` and `source venv/bin/activate` or Create a virtual environment on Windows and activate it using `python -m venv venv` and `./venv/Scripts/activate`
 3. Upgrade pip to the latest version using `pip install --upgrade pip`
 4. Install flask using `pip install flask`
 5. Install flask_cors using `pip install flask_cors`